Each lung is made up of 2 or 3 sections called lobes. A lobectomy is the surgical removal of one of these sections from the lung.

 General anesthesia will be given—you will be asleep during the procedure

-A lobectomy may be done in one of two ways:
+A lobectomy may be done in 1 of 2 ways:

 You will be taken to a recovery room.
 You will be given fluids and medications through an IV.